ufal/atrium-alto-postprocess/README.md

 ---

-## Workflow Stages
+## 🛤️ Workflow Stages

-The process is divided into sequential steps, starting from raw ALTO files and ending with extracted linguistic and statistic data.
+The process is divided into sequential steps, starting from raw ALTO files 📄 and ending with extracted linguistic and statistic data 📊.

-### ▶ Step 1: Split Document-Specific ALTOs into Pages
+### ▶️ Step 1: Split Document-Specific ALTOs into Pages ✂️

 First, ensure you have a directory 📁 containing your document-level `<file>.alto.xml` files.
-This script will split them into individual page-specific XML files.
+This script will split them into individual page-specific XML files 📄.

     python3 page_split.py <input_dir> <output_dir>

-Each page-specific file retains the header from its original source document.
+Each page-specific file retains the header from its original source document 📌.

-* **Input:** `../ALTO/` (input directory with ALTO XML documents)
+* **Input 📥:** `../ALTO/` (input directory with ALTO XML documents)
-* **Output:** `../PAGE_ALTO/` (output directory with ALTO XML files split into pages)
+* **Output 📤:** `../PAGE_ALTO/` (output directory with ALTO XML files split into pages)

 Example of the output directory with divided per-page XML files: [PAGE_ALTO](data_samples/PAGE_ALTO) 📁.